jcurl/devc-cpuid/docs/CodeOrganisation.md

 * `LICENSE.md` - The license for this project.
 * `README.md` - Introduction to this repository.
 * `build.sh` - An example build script.

+## 3. Include Files

+This project is completely self contained, and it is not intended that code would be exported as its own package.
+As such, all includes are available, considered public as needed within the project.
+This puts the (small) burden on the maintainer to understand the structure of the code when using new headers, that the include makes sense.

+## 4. Scope of each Source File

+Each source file generally only contains one class.
+This leads to an explosion of many files, but with the benefit of being able to quickly identify which file contains what classes or headers.